tomascrhonek-source/sha3sum/README.md

 ## Usage

-sha3sum -debug -timming -root dir
+sha3sum -debug -timming -threading -root dir

+Flags arguments have priority prior the config.yaml file.

 Where:
 - root - the root directory of the tree with files
 - debug - print debug messages (a lot)
 - timming - prints times during the operations, usefull for benchmarking
+- threading - computer sha3 sums in parallel